2600hz/monster-ui-voip/README.md

+# monster-ui-voip

-This is a sub application of 2600hz/monster-ui.
+This is a sub application of [2600hz/monster-ui](https://github.com/2600hz/monster-ui).

 Users should clone into `/monster-ui/src/apps/` such as: